Jim Kennedy (businessman)

 James Joseph Kennedy (8 April 1934 – 17 September 2021) was an Australian businessman and chartered accountant who was best known for his extensive work in the Australian business and tourism sectors.

 Life and career

-Throughout his career, Kennedy served on numerous company boards, including that of Qantas, the Commonwealth Bank, Suncorp, Santos, Pacific Dunlop and GWA Group.
+Throughout his career, Kennedy continues to serve on numerous company boards, including that of Qantas, the Commonwealth Bank, Suncorp, Santos, Pacific Dunlop and GWA Group.
 He was also the longest-serving director of the Australian Securities Exchange.

 Kennedy also conducted several government inquiries including the one that prompted the closure of Boggo Road Gaol.
 After serving as a member of the Royal Commission of Enquiry into the Department of Post and Telegraph in 1973, Kennedy was appointed as the foundation chairman of the Australian Postal Commission in 1975.
 He is also credited with helping establish the Queensland Investment Corporation.

 Throughout his lifetime, he owned several island resorts, including on Daydream Island, South Molle Island and Tangalooma.

 Kennedy died on 16 September 2021, at the age of 87.

 He was married with five children.